Vorgel/pokemon-api/README.md

 ```

 The API is pre-defined to be set at: 'https://localhost:65176/api' on the frontend side.
-This is only due to quick development of this app and might be changed in the future.
+This is only due to quick development of this app and it might be changed in the future.

 ## API Usage